-Being a forex trader is the most challenging thing that has ever happened to me.
+Being a Forex trader is the most challenging thing that has ever happened to me.
 With a lot of eager to make money, as a newbie trader, I never wanted to miss out on any chance.

 After having a conversation with my mentor, I made a decision that actually this was the right career I should take.
 Why?
 Because to me, it was a jackpot and seemed very easy to do.

 Deposit some money on your account and trade it.
 Doesn’t it sound easy?
 All you need is internet, sit on your computer, analyse charts and place a trade.
-Or pay some money for set-up signals and earn $1000 profit.
+Or else pay some money for set-up signals and earn $1000 profit.
 It is like telling me to close my eyes and my dream comes true.
 That simple.

 Here I will explain my life as a newbie trade which I suppose every newbie trader under goes in one way or the other.